sixeyed/docker-windows-workshop/part-5.md

 docker container ls
 ```

 If you compare the two container listings, you'll see the container has been restarted, it has only been running for a few seconds in the second list.
-It's the same container. but Docker executed the startup command again when the container exited.
+It's the same container, but Docker executed the startup command again when the container exited.

-In [docker-compose-1.8.yaml](app/docker-compose-1.8.yaml) I've added the `restart` option to the application services.
+In [docker-compose-1.8.yml](app/docker-compose-1.8.yml) I've added the `restart` option to the application services.
 It works in the same way with Docker Compose:

 ```
 cd "$env:workshop\app"